borkarchetan/JOKER/Core Java/10File IO and Serialization/Questions.md

-Sure, here are the answers to your questions:

 **1. How do you read data from a text file in Java?**
 - **Answer:** You can read data from a text file in Java using FileReader and BufferedReader classes.